Guide to Attaining the Perfect Lighting for 360 Product Photography

 The next component to capturing the perfect product photo is in optimizing imagery for excellent zoom capabilities.
 It’s all about creating an interactive experience for the consumer, allowing them to rotate the product and zoom into the finest details, all the while ensuring that the product image is sharp and in focus throughout the experience.
 This is where utilizing high-end cameras with the appropriate lens comes into play to maximize image quality.

 One issue here, however, is that you often produce large image files when trying to capture the perfect images for zoom capability.
 This is why PhotoRobot has chosen to integrate with a global Content Delivery Network (CDN), which can be utilized to distribute image files globally and at maximum speed and resolution, dynamically prepared on-demand and delivered based on viewer resolution.
-This allows us to drastically reduce data traffic and page load times to ensure online shoppers have a positive experience and increase SEO value on websites.
+Thus, the 360 product viewer allows us to drastically reduce data traffic and page load times to ensure online shoppers have a positive experience and increase SEO value on websites.

 PhotoRobot solutions also support 3rd party hosting services if preferred, with zero-friction automation background to integrate with clients’ existing solutions when required.